aineon/velvet-goldmine/README.md

 - Dataset:
     - I created my own dataset as I wanted the product images to fit with the overall aesthetic of the site and the message it is trying to send.
     - I used images from [Unsplash](https://unsplash.com/), [Pixabay](https://pixabay.com/) and [Pexels](https://www.pexels.com/).
 Full image credits can be found [here](IMAGE_CREDITS.md).
-    - All product info is ficticious.
+    - All product info is fictitious.

 #### **Typography**
-- For the brand logo, page titles and headings I wanted a font that fit with the street art image, that was creative and artisitc.
+- For the brand logo, page titles and headings I wanted a font that fit with the street art image, that was creative and artistic.
 - I chose [Sedgwick Ave Display](https://fonts.google.com/specimen/Sedgwick+Ave+Display?preview.text_type=custom&preview.text=The%20Velvet%20Goldmine&category=Display,Handwriting&sort=date&query=sed) as I felt it was had a graffiti/street art feel to it and a bit of an edge.
 - Which also represented the products the store is selling - edgy, cool, artistic, creative
 - For the main home page title I chose [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?preview.text=Discover%20Your%20Style&preview.text_type=custom).
 I chose this font for its readability while also fitting into the overall theme of graffiti/street art.